Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Frequently Asked Questions

-It depends.
-If you have long hair, swim competitively, or swim in open water, a cap is highly recommended.
-For casual swimming with short hair, it's optional.
+It depends on why you swim.
+If you have long hair, swim in open water, or compete, a cap is strongly recommended.
+If you're a competitive swimmer training in the pool, consider skipping the cap in practice to train with more drag, then the cap feels faster on race day.
+For casual pool swimming with short hair, it's optional.

-What is the best type of swim cap to buy?
+What is the best type of swim cap?

-What are the benefits of a cap for open water swimming?
+What are the benefits of a swim cap in open water?

-Will a swim cap protect my hair from chlorine damage?
+Will a swim cap protect my hair from chlorine?

 Swim Advice Topics

-Should I Wear a Swim Cap?
-(How To Choose a Swim Cap?) is part of the following categories: Swim Gear and Equipment and is meant for swimmers in: Level 2 - Beginner, Level 3 - Intermediate
+Should You Wear a Swim Cap?
+(And When NOT To) is part of the following categories: Swim Gear and Equipment and is meant for swimmers in: Level 1 - Novice, Level 2 - Beginner

 Swimming articles you might also like: